shashanthk/shashanthk.github.io/_posts/2019-08-15-installing-oracle-jdk8-ubuntu.md

 ---
 layout: post
-title: "Installing Oracle JDK 8 in Ubuntu"
+title: "Installing Oracle JDK 8 on Ubuntu"
 tags:
   - ubuntu
   - JDK8
   - installation
 ---

-In this blog post we'll learn how to install Oracle JDK 8 in Ubuntu Linux systems?
+In this blog post, we'll learn how to install Oracle JDK 8 in Ubuntu Linux systems?
 This should work on all Debian based Linux systems as well.

 Download latest JDK 8 from Oracle's official [site](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-After downloading open terminal and browse to downloaded directory.
-And in terminal execute below commands.
+After downloading open terminal and browse to the downloaded directory.
+And in a terminal execute below commands.

 Let's assume that we downloaded JDK 8 into `Downloads` directory.
 If you've downloaded it to some other directory, change the directory in terminal and start executing below commands.